mdharris1/CDSquaredNotes/README.md

   - [ ] SQL Fundamentals from Dataquest
   - [ ] SQL Intermediate: Table Relations and Joins from Dataquest
   - [ ] SQL and Databases: Advanced from Dataquest
+  - [ ] SQL Basics by Mode Analytics
+  - [ ] SQL Intermediate by Mode Analytics
+  - [ ] SQL Advanced by Mode Analytics

 - Robotics